-- 2) Replacement planting under these identified trees should be scheduled in such a manner that at the time of removal of old tree, new crop of trees is atleast 10 years old or crown of tree is developed enough to provide shade and mature enough to withstand various climatic and biotic pressures. - 3) More emphasis should be given to species like Pilkhan, Moulsari, Mahogany, Budhas Coconut, Haldu etc. at the time of replacement planting. - 4) In the areas where trees have been identified for replacement, the planting should be done with the same species to be replaced so as to avoid the change in the established and tested composition of vegetation and to maintain symmetry. - 5) Along the roadside where miscellaneous avenue plantations were done in the past, as far as possible, replacement should be done with species like Pilkhan, Moulsari, Mahogany Budhas Coconut, Haldu, Marorphali etc., as these species are hardy, more efficient in pollution abating and suitable for roadside plantations. - 6) Mixture of more than two species should be avoided in case of roadside avenue plantations.
-While doing replacement planting, tall saplings of 6 feet and above should be used so as to reduce establishment period and maintenance cost.

-- 7) At the time of replacement planting, it should be ensured that sapling of same age group and same height are planted to provide an even look.
+- 4) In the areas where trees have been identified for replacement, the planting should be done with the same species to be replaced so as to avoid the change in the established and tested composition of vegetation and to maintain symmetry. - 5) Along the roadside where miscellaneous avenue plantations were done in the past, as far as possible, replacement should be done with species like Pilkhan, Moulsari, Mahogany Budhas Coconut, Haldu, Marorphali etc., as these species are hardy, more efficient in pollution abating and suitable for roadside plantations. - 6) Mixture of more than two species should be avoided in case of roadside avenue plantations.
+While doing replacement planting, tall saplings of 6 feet and above should be used so as to reduce establishment period and maintenance cost. - 7) At the time of replacement planting, it should be ensured that sapling of same age group and same height are planted to provide an even look.
 Further, sufficient protection measures should be taken to avoid casualties, which normally results into gaps or uneven look to the avenue.
-In case of casualty, casualty replacement should be done with the sapling of similar height merging with that of other saplings of avenue. - 8) Plantation of species like Semul and Gulmohar should be avoided in residential areas and roadside as these are known to cause allergies.
+In case of casualty, casualty replacement should be done with the sapling of similar height merging with that of other saplings of avenue.

+- 8) Plantation of species like Semul and Gulmohar should be avoided in residential areas and roadside as these are known to cause allergies.
 So far as existing trees of these species are concerned, they will be covered under the replacement policy. - 9) Planting of ornamental and flowering trees & shrubs will be taken up at the entry points of the city and other vintage points on major roads, in Lake Reserve Forests, Sukhna Choe Reserve Forests, Gardens, Parks, Leisure Valley etc. to increase its aesthetic richness and biodiversity.
 The flowering trees will be planted in groups to give mass effects when in bloom.

-c) Selection of species to be planted under the overhead electric lines and telephone lines ground level.
+c) Selection of species to be planted under the overhead electric lines and telephone lines:

+It has been observed that the trees like Pilkhan, Chukrasia and Bahera which grows upto 40 feet height have been planted under electric lines which are hardly 15 feet above ground level.
 These trees then require constant headback and heavy pruning and thereby giving non-aesthetic view to the road sides.
 The species like Putranjiva roxburghii, Millettia, Moulsari (Mimusops elengi), Lagerstroemia species, Cassia javanica, Cassia nodosa, Barringtonia etc. may be planted under the electric lines running parallel to roads or in parks and green belts.
 These species may be given beautiful shapes by light pruning only.
 Moreover, the species like Putranjiva, Moulsari and Lagerstroemia are having good and beautiful foliage and good capacity to absorb the air pollutants including dust.